Flutter SDK - Current (24.2.4)

 Accessing subviews

-The following code snippet shows how to retrieve a subview layout using a specific subview ID.
+The following code snippet shows how to retrieve a subview layout using a specific subview ID, which you can find in the workbench:

 await AACSession.observeStreamContainer(